Nanofinance going digital

 Unfortunately, the partnership did not work out and the pilot for the proof of concept never took off.
 But the founders gained stimulating local market insights and learned a lot of valuable lessons from their mistakes.

-Reborn from the ashes in 2024, Savolution took the form of an NGO with a start-upspirit, being incorporated as an association according to Swiss law, based in Geneva, Switzerland.
+Reborn from the ashes in 2024, Savolution took the form of an NGO with a start-up spirit.
+Based in Geneva, Switzerland and incorporated as an association under Swiss law, Savolution is now following its new action-research approach strategy.

 The team